Bring students together

 How it works

 The process is the same for instructors and students: create a free GitHub account, duplicate the project template, and start editing the sample pages.
-No coding, no special software, no server administration, no technical background required.
-Our getting started guide walks through every step, and we’re always happy to visit a class to help.
+No coding, no special software, no server administration.
+The Xanthan getting started guide walks through every step, and we’re always happy to visit a class to help.

 Campus Histories